Kazakhstan: GDP records best reading since Q1 2020 in Q1

-GDP slid at a softer rate of 0.7% year-on-year in the first quarter, above the 2.2% contraction logged in the fourth quarter of last year.
-Q1's reading marked the smallest drop since Q1 2020.
+According to a preliminary reading, GDP contracted 1.5% year-on-year in the first quarter, softening from the 2.6% contraction recorded in January–December last year.
+Q1's reading was the best since Q1 2020.